Breaking the 4 barrier for the bound of a generating set of the class group: Abstract

 \section{Abstract}

-Under the assumption of the validity of the Generalized Riemann Hypothesis, we prove that the class group of every field of degree $n$ and discriminant with absolute value $\Delta$ can be generated using prime ideals with norm $\leq (4-1/(2n))\log^2\Delta$, except for a finite number of fields of degree $n\leq 8$.
-For those fields, the conclusion holds with the slightly larger limit $(4-1/(3n))\log^2\Delta$.
+Let $\K$ be a field of degree $n$ and discriminant with absolute value $\Delta$.
+Under the assumption of the validity of the Generalized Riemann Hypothesis, we provide a new algorithm to compute a set of generators of the class group of $\K$ and prove that the norm of the ideals in that set is $\leq (4-1/(2n))\log^2\Delta$, except for a finite number of fields of degree $n\leq 4$.
+For those fields, the conclusion holds with the slightly larger limit $(4-1/(2n)+1/(2n^2))\log^2\Delta$.
+When the cardinality of $\Cl$ is odd the bounds improve to $(4-2/(3n))\log^2\Delta$, again with finitely many exceptions in degree $n\leq 4$, and to $(4-2/(3n)+3/(8n^2))\log^2\Delta$ without exceptions.